WeeabooGod/GLRManager/README.md

 # Weeb's Greenluma Reborn Manager
 A C++ variant of the Greenluma Reborn Manager.
 Uses Imgui for Gui with OpenGL.
 Integrated with Ultralight, a Chromium based Headless browser for use of scraping Steam.DB.

+Currently cannot interact with the DLLInjector.exe so creating a shortcut to the DLLInjector would great.

 Inspired off of **ImaniiTy's** variant of the manager, I find I avoid a lot more traps and pitfalls that it falls into, making it easier and more reliable to use.